Eminem's Evolution: The Music, the Controversies and the Comebacks

 Universal Music Group

-There may be only one Eminem but there's many sides to Marshall Bruce Mathers III.
+There may be only one Eminem but there are many sides to Marshall Bruce Mathers III.

 There's the comedic rapper who drops tongue-and-cheek lyrics and the serious artist who writes deep rhymes.